-2. Locate an Initialize Session event and click Play to launch the Desktop Player.

-A (green dot) indicates the session is live.
+- Play: for sessions recorded from and stored on SPS.
+Continue to the next step. - 4.
+Click ▶ Play to launch the Desktop Player to play a session recorded from SPS. - A (green dot) indicates the session is live.
 A user with Security Policy Administrator permissions can click this icon to follow an active session.

-If the session recording has been archived from the local Safeguard file system, you will see a \pm Download button instead of a \triangleright Play button.
-Click \pm Download to download the recording and then click \triangleright Play.
+If the session recording has been archived from the local Safeguard file system, you will see a $\bot$ Download button instead of a $\blacktriangleright$ Play button.
+Click $\bot$ Download to download the recording and then click $\blacktriangleright$ Play.

-▲ CAUTION: If you receive a message like: No Desktop Player.
+CAUTION: If you receive a message like: No Desktop Player.
 The Safeguard Desktop Player is not installed. would you like to install it now?, click Yes.
 See Installing the desktop client, Installing the Desktop Player, step 2.

-3. Accept the certificate to continue.
+5. Accept the certificate to continue.